 Yet, if you’ve been working or playing outdoors, especially in an area where Lyme disease is widespread, then there is a real possibility that you may have been infected with the bacteria causing Lyme disease.
 Lyme bacteria have been found in every state, but there are certain places where ticks causing Lyme disease are more prevalent.
 The map above represents where cases of Lyme disease have been reported.

 The myLymeTest was designed to provide you with information about your exposure to Lyme disease.
 Lyme disease is diagnosed with a blood test.
 Early detection and treatment helps prevent complications like Lyme arthritis and meningitis.
 The myLymeTest measures antibodies formed in response to the bacterial infection.

 The myLymeTest is easy to use.
-The sample collection kit will arrive a few days after you order it online or by phone.
 The instructions will tell you how to obtain your blood sample and send it to the laboratory performing the test.
 All the test requires is a simple fingerstick and a few drops of blood.
 Once the laboratory receives the sample, testing is performed and results are available in less than 10 business days.